brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 Looking at the memory usage, we see that there is a much smaller memory requirement for inference-only runs (light blue bars), compared to runs that performed train and inference (navy blue, orange, and green bars).
 This is expected, due to the extra parameters and optimizer values required for training.
 Training leads to an increase in memory in the order of 4x to 10x.

-Looking at the performance, there is a gain of up to 15% in throughput when moving from PyTorch 1.3.1 to 2.1.0 (navy blue to orange bars), so indeed, porting several PyTorch instructions to C++ really helped in performance, due to less python instruction executed on the python runtime.
-There is also a small throughput increase of up to 10% when moving from python and PyTorch 2.1.0 to its C++ LibTorch equivalent (from orange to green bars), and this is explained again by the python runtime overhead.
+Looking at the overall performance, there is a gain of up to 15% in throughput when moving from PyTorch 1.3.1 to 2.1.0 (navy blue to orange bars).
+Also, there is also a small throughput increase of up to 10% when moving from PyTorch 2.1.0 to its C++ LibTorch equivalent (from orange to green bars), explained again by the python runtime overhead.
 Finally, the inference when comparing the pure C++ implementation and the TorchScript implementation (train in python, inference in C++) is neglegible, which means that TorchScript does a pretty good job in (de)serializing the model.
-All these gains were not visible in the Deep DNN model, and that is something that is counter intuitive to me.

-The final message is: **for the best training flexibility and inference efficiency, use PyTorch 2.x to train, LibTorch 2.x to do inference, and TorchScript to glue both**.
+The final message is: **running PyTorch 2.0 does not incur a massive loss of performance compared to LibTorch C++**, and this justifies the move of the Torch back to Python, to ease up development.
+Also, **performing training on PyTorch and inference on compiled LibTorch is a solution that is optimal to most hardware setups**.
+Now the main questions are: is C++ LibTorch going to become deprecated and eventually disappear?
+If not, will `torch.compile` be ported to LibTorch?
+And finally, and most importantly, will it be possible to write a training loop fully in C++ that allows it to run on systems that do not include a python runtime?

 And we reached the end of this post!
 If you want to replicate these results, see the [GPT-lite-cpp repo](https://github.com/brunomaga/brunomaga.github.io/tree/master/assets/GPT-lite-cpp).